Skip to main content

 Location data provider example

-A geo/mobility provider’s signal catalog uses the same structure but with location-specific signals.
+A geo/mobility provider’s published signal definitions use the same structure but with location-specific signals.
 Here’s the signals array for a provider publishing foot traffic and mobility data:

 {